Musgrove throws 3-hitter, Padres top Angels 5-0 to snap skid

 After losing their previous two games to the majors’ worst team in Baltimore, the Halos opened this rare two-game interleague matchup between teams only 90 miles apart with their sixth shutout loss since the All-Star break.

 Cooper Criswell (0-1) gave up six hits and three runs while getting just four outs in his major league debut for the Angels, whose rotation has been shredded by injuries.

-Criswell’s promotion and debut was the Angels’ latest strategy to patch the holes in their porous rotation: Not including Criswell, seven of the 12 pitchers who had started a game for Los Angeles this season are currently injured or have been traded.
+Maddon had never seen Criswell play in person before the 6-foot-6 former Tar Heel took the mound.

+“I was actually pretty happy with how I threw it tonight,” said Criswell, who got his family and fiancée into Anaheim after learning Thursday night he would be starting.
+“Had good movement and stuff, but just wasn’t able to locate it for strikes when I needed to.”
-Fernando Tatis Jr. welcomed Criswell to the majors with a leadoff double in the first.
-Criswell kept it scoreless, but then gave up five straight hits in the second, including Profar’s triple just inside the line in right.

-Jake Marisnick followed with an RBI single before Tatis chased Criswell with another single.
+Criswell gave up five straight hits in the second, including Profar’s triple to right.
+Jake Marisnick followed with an RBI single.

-San Diego’s five straight hits in that string were more than it managed in any of its three full games against the Dodgers.
+Packy Naughton relieved Criswell and threw 4 1/3 solid innings in his second major league appearance.

 Austin Nola singled in an unearned run in the fifth after Angels shortstop José Iglesias fumbled the relay on a potential double play for his 15th error.
 Later in the inning, San Diego scored again on a throwing error by Iglesias, who had never committed more than 11 errors in a full season before he joined the Angels this year.

-Ohtani went 0 for 4.
-The majors home runs leader is in a 4-for-24 slump over the last seven games.
+Ohtani went 0 for 4 for the third time in six games.
+The majors’ home runs leader is in a 4-for-24 slump over the last seven.

 TRAINER’S ROOM